compsocialscience/summer-institute/2020/oxford/apply.md

 ##### 4. How are you able to provide funding for attendees, _and_ charge no tuition fees?

-This is only made possible through a range of extremely generous institutional sponsors and benefactors.
+This is only made possible through a range of extremely generous institutional sponsors and benefactors!